Tag: recording audio

 • Developing Vocal Technique

 I want to get better at recorded voice work.
-Maybe a podcast.
-Maybe recording an audiobook from my stories.
-Maybe just improving my microphone presence if ever I need to do another video job interview.
+Maybe for the purposes of making a podcast.
+Maybe because recording an audiobook from my stories is on my dream list.
+Maybe just improving my microphone presence seems kinda important if ever I need to do another video job interview.

-I consulted the wisdom of the internets and it gave me three points to focus on:
+I consulted the wisdom of the internets and not counting the long list of technical adjustments and microphone setups and rules for fine tuning the recording equipment, it gave me three points to focus on to hone some of my own voice skills:

 Warming Up, which is to say doing vocal exercises for three or so minutes prior to attempting to record anything, which includes exercises like humming, trilling or reciting tongue twisters.